bitcointxoko/guides/en/lndhub.md

 #### What do I need?
 - Android or iOS phone
 - Another device on which you can access your LNbits wallet (for displaying the QR code to scan)
 - Access to your LNbits wallet.
 If you do not have a LNbits wallet yet, head over to [our wallet page](https://bitcointxoko.com) and create one.
-Make sure you save your wallet link so that you can come back to it later!
 #### 1. Download Zeus
 You can download the Zeus app for your operating system [here](https://zeusln.app/).
 #### 2. Enable the LNDhub extension on your LNbits wallet
-In your browser, head over to your wallet link.
-Click on `Extensions` and enable the `LNDhub` extension.
-After it has been enabled, go to the LNDhub extension page.
+In your LNbits wallet page, click on `Extensions` and enable the `LNDhub` extension.
+After it has been enabled, open the LNDhub extension page.
 #### 3. Import into Zeus
 Go to `Settings` > `Add a new node` on Zeus.